 How to gauge a product management candidate’s math skills

-To see if your new hire has the math chops for the job, asking them to “show their work”—even if they’re using a spreadsheet to do the actual calculations—is worthwhile.
+While interviewing product management candidates, asking them to “show their work”—even if they’re using a spreadsheet to do the actual calculations—is worthwhile.
 This doesn’t have to take up too much time during the interviewing process, but asking them to quantify a particular scenario (both explaining HOW they’ll do it and then seeing them ACTUALLY do it) is a reasonable ask.

 For example, give them a scenario where a cost increases and then ask them to calculate the impact on profit given static revenue.
 For bonus points you can ask them to figure out how many additional users/purchases your company would need to return to your previous profitability level.